 3) Pervasiveness of trauma in society, and its correlation with health

 4) Trauma informed care practice, harm reduction philosophy, and motivational interviewing techniques

 5) Application of trauma informed care practices in service of homeless persons

 WATCH COURSE TRAILER HERE

-Kevin Sullivan, MD is a physician with Boston Health Care for the Homeless Program’s Street Team.
+MD, Physician with Boston Health Care for the Homeless Program’s Street Team.